-If you have a permanent life insurance and want to tap into the policy’s cash value, you can do it in three ways:
+If you have permanent life insurance and want to tap into the policy’s cash value, you can do it in three ways:

-Withdrawals – This is a great way to cash in your premium life insurance policy.
+2. Withdrawals – This is a great way to cash in your premium life insurance policy.
 You can easily withdraw money from the cash value of your policy without needing to be worried about the interest charges.
 However, you need to remember that withdrawal might lead to change in the policy premiums that you pay and even can affect the life insurance benefits.

 Getting cash out of your life insurance by tapping into its cash value is the easiest way to cash in the life insurance policy.
 However, it doesn’t work for the term life insurance policies, since they don’t have any cash value.
 So, if you ever think “can I cash in my term life insurance policy?” the answer is, no.

 Chronic illnesses, as you might know, is something that stays with you for a long time.
-Most of the people suffering from chronic illnesses require assistance for at least two out of all the activities that are required daily, like bathing, eating, or other things.
+Most of the people suffering from chronic illnesses needed assistance for at least two out of all the activities that are required daily, like bathing, eating, or other things.
 If you’re suffering from any chronic illness that has drained you financially, you can cash out money from your life insurance as a part of the living benefits.

 Healthcare today is a very costly affair.
 This is worse when you need to have it for a long time.
-People receiving long-term care need to shell out a great amount of money to receive the services.
+People receiving long-term care need to shell out a considerable amount of money to receive the services.
 This is when you can cash in the life insurance.
 Also, there are chances of you getting additional benefits as well if you cash in life insurance for long-term care benefits.

 The people who are certified as terminally ill by physicians with a life expectancy of fewer than 12 months can apply for the living benefits.
 They are eligible to cash in their life insurance.

 While all these benefits may come standard in most of the life insurance policies, you need to make sure that yours are buying best life insurance with living benefits.
 Some policies might contain various terms and conditions that might restrict you from accessing them.